 “Thank you.
 Have a good day.”

 She hung up, and he felt a euphoria that had been alien to him for the longest time.
 In this home he rented, he had few possessions and for the first time, he was grateful he wasn’t terribly materialistic.
-On impulse, he would have taken the first flight out to Singapore but decided to wait until mid-afternoon to call her.
+On impulse, he would have taken the first flight out to South Korea but decided to wait until mid-afternoon to call her.
 Pocketing her letter, he felt enthused enough to visit his brother and see if the cast had come off.